 While parenting brings a lot of uncertainty, there's one thing you can be sure about: having a baby will impact your finances.

-With your household income set to change throughout pregnancy and once your baby arrives, it’s a good idea to make a budget for the months ahead.
+From the extra costs of buying baby product essentials such as a pram or car seat to the likelihood your household income will change once your baby arrives and you and/or your partner takes leave from work, it’s a good idea to make a budget for the months ahead.

-Here we provide some tips on what you need to create a budget and the important costs you need to factor in - now and for the years ahead.
+Here Which? provides some tips on what you need to create a budget and the important costs you need to factor in - now and for the years ahead.

 1. Gather important information

 Before you start making a budget, collect all the relevant figures to give you an overview of your finances right now, and help you plan for the months to come.